Categories

 I’ll spare you a treatise examining years of my mixed feeling about social media and leave it at this:

 A. The majority of my social energy these days in on Discord.
-You can find me at Remy#4558.
+I’m remyvja, although my privacy settings are such you’ll probably need to have a mutual server with me first.

-B. I am building a small, private Discord community of my own.
+B. I have a small, private Discord community of my own.
 I have no desire to cannibalize the other small communities I’m in.
 But if you want to join a small circle of folks that I’d vouch for, drop me a note wherever you normally contact me.

-C. I’m also on Cohost.
+F. I’m also on Cohost.
 It’s got a very non-serious vibe that I’ve missed.
 The longer, navel-gazing stuff will probably still end up here.
+RIP Cohost.

-D. I’m also, as of March 2023, on Mastodon.
+G. I’m also, as of March 2023, on Mastodon.
 I’m as surprised as you probably are.
+Mastodon never truly clicked for me and I’ve let the paid account I generated though Medium lapse.

 That’s all for now.
 Good luck and do your best.